raulgbrmf/json-challenge/README.md

 ### Prerequisites

 To run it you first need to install the tools listed in the requirements file.
+Note that this program runs in Python 3.

 ```
 make install